nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all students : `list`

-Shows a list of all students in the address book.
-Changes the address book to list mode.
+Shows a list of all students in Pupilist.
+Changes Pupilist to list mode.
 Also allows you to see the next session for you to attend along with the student you are going to be teaching next.<br>
 **Usage**: All modes